runpod-workers/worker-template/README.md

 - `DOCKERHUB_USERNAME` | Your DockerHub username for logging in.
 - `DOCKERHUB_TOKEN` | Your DockerHub token for logging in.

+Additionally, the following need to be added as GitHub actions variables:

 - `DOCKERHUB_REPO` | The name of the repository you want to push to.
 - `DOCKERHUB_IMG` | The name of the image you want to push to.